mfredix/ts/lab3/README.md

 So you need to get up to speed and develop a prototype, and you decide to go all in on ES 2015 modules.

+The web app projects has lite-server as lab2, but also uses [SystemJS](https://github.com/systemjs/systemjs) for module loading.
+Skeletons for two modules have been implemented (not much but they load see [main.ts](app/main.ts)).

 ## Design of Prototype
 The web app should handle: